EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 .. note:: | For *Docker Toolbox* this is the *Docker Quickstart Terminal*.
           | For `Docker Desktop for Windows <https://docs.docker.com/docker-for-windows/install/>`_ and
             `Docker Desktop for Mac <https://docs.docker.com/docker-for-mac/install/>`_ this a regular command-line terminal.
+          | On Linux systems this a regular command-line terminal.

 To install the ``pybacktrack`` docker image, type: